 The Fourteenth Amendment's Due Process and Equal Protection Clauses also prohibit the imposition of significantly harsher conditions of confinement based on disability, rather than the inmate's conduct.
 Just as a State cannot make it a "criminal offense for a person to be mentally ill," Robinson v.
 California, 370 U.S. 660, 666 (1962), States may not subject individuals with physical or mental disabilities to "atypical and significant hardship within the correctional context" just because they are disabled, Wilkinson v.
 Austin, 545 U.S. 209, 224 (2005).
 Yet consigning inmates with disabilities to maximum security, lock-down facilities, or other atypically harsh conditions of confinement because of their disability is not uncommon.
 When police in Kentucky learned that a man they arrested had AIDS, "[i]nstead of putting the man in jail, the officers locked him inside his car to spend the night."
 2 Leg.
 Hist.
 1005.
-In California, inmates with disabilities often are unnecessarily "confined to medical units where access to work, job training, recreation and rehabilitation programs is limited."
-Calif.
-Report at 103.21

-20 See 126 Cong.
-Rec.
-3713 (1980) (Sen. Bayh); id. at S1860 (daily ed.
-Feb.
-26, 1980); Spectrum 168; National Institute of Corr., U.S. Dep't of Justice, The Handicapped Offender 4 (1981); H.R.
-2439 Hearings 240; NM 1091; M. Santamour & B. West, The Mentally Retarded Offender and Corrections 9 (Dep't of Justice 1977); Prison Visiting Comm., Corr.
+In California, inmates with disabilities often are weak and mentally deficient."); NM 1091 (inmates with developmental disabilities are "more subject to physical and mental attacks by other inmates"); M. Santamour & B. West, The Mentally Retarded Offender and Corrections 9 (Dep't of Justice 1977) (discussing the widespread abuse of mentally retarded inmates as "a scapegoat or a sexual object"); Prison Visiting Comm., Corr.
 Ass'n of N.Y., State of the Prisons 2002-2003: Conditions of Confinement in 14 New York State Corr.
 Facilities 15, 19 (June 2005) (NY Report).